 YANNICK MELLIER / IAP / SCIENCE PHOTO LIBRARY YANNICK MELLIER / IAP / SCIENCE PHOTO LIBRARY

 Dark matter map.
-Computer model of a dark matter (red) map in part of the universe a billion light years long, the first time the invisible dark matter between visible objects has been mapped.
-Its position has been inferred from the effect its gravitational pull has on the light (yellow lines) from galaxies (blue).
-Without dark matter, these lines would be straight.
-The mass of the visible universe is only about a tenth of that calculated from observations, and dark matter is thought to constitute the missing mass.
-This work was done by Yannick Mellier and his team from the Paris Astrophysics Institute, France, using the Canada- France-Hawaii Telescope on Mauna Kea, Hawaii, USA.
+Computer model of dark matter (red) distribution in the universe, the first time the invisible dark matter between visible objects has been mapped.
+Its position has been inferred from the effect its gravitational pull has on the light from more distant galaxies (blue), which are seen to be slightly elongated parallel to the dark matter filaments.
+The mass of the observable universe is only around a tenth of that calculated from observations, with dark matter thought to constitute the missing mass.
+This work was done by Yannick Mellier and his team from the Paris Astro- physics Institute, France, using the Canada- France-Hawaii Telescope on Mauna Kea, Hawaii, USA.

 Model release not required.
 Property release not required.